Maintaining Brain Health Image

 Reduce stress

 Cognitive differences between individuals is associated to many factors, one of them being the exposure to chronic or long-term stress.
-Long-term stress negatively impacts the brain due to the exposure of stress hormones that can have an impact on the brain structure and the Hippocampus, which is the part of the brain involved in memory.
-Not only is memory performance affected, it is now believed that the brains vulnerability may also be affected and chronic stress could play a role in the development of age-related cognitive disorders such as dementia and Alzheimer’s disease.
+Long-term stress negatively impacts the brain due to the exposure of stress hormones.
+This can have an impact on the brain structure and the Hippocampus, the part of the brain involved in memory.
+Not only is memory performance affected, it is now believed that the brains vulnerability may also be affected.
+And chronic stress could play a role in the development of age-related cognitive disorders such as dementia and Alzheimer’s disease.

 Meditation is a great way to start decreasing your stress levels, see below.